lyokha/ngx-export-tools-extra/README.md

 which reports *Not configured*, but so soon as service *collectUpstreams* collects servers for the upstream in variable *\$hs_upstreams*, and then the *upconf* module gets notified about this via callback *signalUpconf*, the upstream gets inhabited by the collected servers.
+Notice that *signalUpconf* accepts a *list* of URLs which means that it can broadcast collected servers to multiple *upconf* endpoints listening on this or other hosts.

 The upstream contents will be re-checked within the time interval of *(1 or waitOnException, maxWait)*.
 Particularly, if an exception happens during the collection of the servers, then the service will restart in *waitOnException*.
 If there were no exceptions and the smallest value of *TTL* calculated from all collected servers does not exceed the value of *maxWait*, then the service will restart in this time.

 Too big response times may also cause exceptions during the collection of the servers.
 The timeout is defined by the value of *responseTimeout*.
 In our